rich-context-competition/rich-context-book-2019/12-dataset-mention-extraction-using-bilstmcrf-syracuse/main.md

 efficiency.

 We adopt the CoNLL 2003 format [@tjong2003introduction] to annotate whether a token is a part of dataset mention.
-Concretely, we use we use B-DS denotes a token is the first token of a dataset mention, I-DS denote a token is inside of dataset mention, and O means a token is not a part of dataset mention.
-We then put each token and its corresponding labels in one line and use a empty line as separator between sentences.
-All the sentences was split by 70%, 15%, 15% as training set, validation set and testing set.
+Concretely, B-DS denotes a token that is the first token of a dataset mention, I-DS denotes a token that is inside of dataset mention, and O denotes a token that is not a part of dataset mention.
+We then put each token and its corresponding labels in one line and use a empty line as a separator between sentences.
+Sentences were randomly split by 70%, 15%, 15% for training set, validation set and testing set, respectively.

 The Proposed Method
 ===================